maallaard/planar-bridge/README.md

 # Planar Bridge

-Planar Bridge is a download tool that builds and maintains locally stored image databases containing high-quality card scans from Magic the Gathering.
+Planar Bridge is a cross-platform tool for downloading and maintaining locally stored high-quality card scans from Magic: the Gathering.

 All scans are obtained from [Scryfall](https://scryfall.com/) via their online card database.
 Bulk datasets used to build the image databases locally are